donatusphillip/PDF-splitter/README.md

 # Hello guys

-This program split any PDF file into desired parts, equally or manually.
+This program split any PDF file into desired parts, equally or manually too.

 What to Ensure
 1. That you have **`Python`** and have installed the **`pypdf`** library with `pip/conda install pypdf` as appropriate.